awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 Permanent options, such as the TDE option for Oracle Advanced Security TDE, can never be removed from an option group\.
 You can change the option group of a DB instance that is using the permanent option\.
 However, the option group associated with the DB instance must include the same permanent option\.
 In some cases, you might restore or perform a point\-in\-time restore from a DB snapshot\.
 In these cases, if the option group associated with that DB snapshot contains a permanent option, you can only associate the restored DB instance with an option group with that permanent option\.

 For Oracle DB instances, you can copy shared DB snapshots that have the options `Timezone` or `OLS` \(or both\)\.
 To do so, specify a target option group that includes these options when you copy the DB snapshot\.
 The OLS option is permanent and persistent only for Oracle DB instances running Oracle version 12\.2 or higher\.
-For more information about these options, see [Oracle Time Zone](Appendix.Oracle.Options.Timezone.md) and [Oracle Label Security](Oracle.Options.OLS.md)\.
+For more information about these options, see [Oracle time zone](Appendix.Oracle.Options.Timezone.md) and [Oracle Label Security](Oracle.Options.OLS.md)\.

-### VPC and Platform Considerations<a name="Overview.OptionGroups.Platform"></a>
+### VPC and platform considerations<a name="Overview.OptionGroups.Platform"></a>

 When an option group is assigned to a DB instance, it is linked to the platform that the DB instance is on\.
 That platform can either be a VPC supported by the Amazon VPC service, or EC2\-Classic \(non\-VPC\) supported by the Amazon EC2 service\.
 For details on these two platforms, see [Amazon EC2 and Amazon Virtual Private Cloud](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html)\.